 What Are Controlled Substances?

 Some may wonder what the legal definition of a controlled substance is.
 The DEA has a 19-page alphabetized list of controlled substances for those who are curious.
-For the purposes of this code, the most common examples of controlled substances can be:
+The most common examples of controlled substances are:

 - Heroin